pippinbarr/SNAKISTS/process/candidates.md

 ## Duelist

 Two Snakes enter, one Snake leaves?
 And that's it?
 Some of the more formal ideas around duels with seconds and pistols and dawn?
 Oh you could have to show up at dawn, that would be pretty funny.

+This might actually be better for the sword fight than epeeist.

 ## Egoist / Egotist